Occupational Therapy For Adults

 • Teaching the various patient techniques to use while swallowing

 A patient with an acquired brain injury will benefit from swallow therapy as it will help them strengthen the muscles that coordinate swallowing.
 Individuals suffering from deteriorating or progressive conditions such as Parkinson’s disease will also need the intervention of a speech and swallow pathologist.
 A swallowing therapy program can provide strategies to compensate for the weak muscles.
-At the SoCal therapy center, we also teach the caregiver how to modify the food texture and drink thickness.
+At the Speak Live Play, we also teach the caregiver how to modify the food texture and drink thickness.
 Our mission is to help the patient enjoy a happy life by ensuring that they enjoy their drinks and food without compromising their health.

 Signs of dysphagia and when to seek help